 In volume 7 of The Wallflower, a strange woman gives Yuki a basket of mushrooms, which, once eaten, turns Sunako into a "lady".
 However, once they realize that she has absolutely none of the domestic kinds of skills that she had before (being able to clean, do laundry, cook, etc.), they quickly find a method to turn her back.

-Nenji of Nanaka 6/17 wrestles with this dilemma when his nagging anti-social childhood friend suffers amnesia that renders her with the personality of a six-year old who, tiresome as she is, is far more sweet and lovable than her adult self.
+This was a part of the plot of Nanaka 6/17.
+Nenji wrestled with this dilemma when his nagging anti-social childhood friend Nanaka suffered amnesia.
+The amnesia regressed her personality to that of a six-year old who, while tiresome and largely dependent on Nenji, was also far more sweet and lovable than her adult self.

 In the Love Hina manga, after Motoko is humiliatingly defeated by her older sister in combat, she resolves to be more feminine, and takes over most of the household chores.
 However, she attacks them with the same zeal and discipline that she put into her swordsmanship training, and soon makes everyone miserable.
 It takes an emotional breakdown and another fight with her sister (with backup from Keitaro and his cursed sword) to set things right.